Be Still Yoga

 So few of us take time to just be.
 Your value is not your accomplishments.
 You have value just for being you.

-This introspective practice is one of contemplation, allowing us to physically slow down while creating the quiet space in which to process thoughts, feelings and emotions.
-Trauma is so often stored in the body, and working these often under-worked and under-appreciated aspects of our bodies provides them with much needed attention and love.
-This process can lead to both physical and emotional healing.
+This introspective style of practice is one of contemplation, allowing us to harness the power of physically slowing down while creating the quiet space in which to process thoughts, feelings and emotions.
+Trauma is stored in the body, and exercising these often under-worked and under-appreciated aspects of our minds, emotions, and bodies provides them with much needed attention and love.
+This process can lead to physical, emotional, and spiritual healing.

 “So few of us take time to just be.
 Your value is not your accomplishments.
 You have value just for being you.”